Pool fencing and barrier safety standards

 - and portable.

-A pool safety barrier is a fence, wall or similar structure that is intended to form a barrier around a pool or spa to restrict a child under five years of age getting into the pool area.
+A pool safety barrier is a fence, wall or similar structure that is intended to form a barrier around a pool or spa to restrict a child under 5 year olds getting into the pool area.

 The barrier can include a gate or door set into the fence, wall or structure.